onqtam/headjack/src/competition.md

 # Headjack vs the competition

-This chapter focuses only on the disadvantages of some of the more high-profile competing solutions in the space.
+This chapter focuses on the disadvantages of some of the more high-profile competing solutions in the space.
 Most of the issues are solved in Headjack due to its [guiding principles & design goals](principles.md).
 This page doesn't list any of their positives as it would be too long (so not exhaustive by any means) but many of them have served as an inspiration for Headjack in one way or another.

 <!-- Corrections for any inaccuracies are welcome! -->